Davidholmes1993/groupwork_lrg/README.txt

 Open this file to see the information about the gene name, LRG number, the exons and the coordinates where the exons start and end in the LRG file.

+Please see in the git repository for examples of .bed files from different genes to see what is the correct format for the output file of your chosen LRG xml file.